TerraDAO-io/.github/profile/README.md

 Welcome to the official status board for the AgriTrade DAO platform.
 We’re currently undergoing scheduled upgrades to improve trade execution, onboarding, and multilingual support.

+Not affiliated with Terra (LUNA) or Terraform Labs.
+Built on Solana.

 ---

 ## 🌍 What is TerraDAO?